Employability and Skills Summit - 2019

 Confirmation of your booking

 A full confirmation with parking and directions will be emailed to delegates approx. 5 working days prior to the event - an invoice for your delegate place(s), will be emailed to you once your booking has been processed.
-We ask that all invoices are paid prior to attending the conference.
+We ask that all invoices are paid prior to attending the Summit.

 Submit your booking today using the form below.